 - Golf course easements are particularly vulnerable right now

 - Taxpayers and easement holders must ensure that the conservation purposes of the easement are substantiated and, in the case of a golf course easement, that real public access is provided

 - The IRS continues to focus on the extinguishment proceeds clause in easements – both with respect to the valuation formula itself and with respect to the exclusion of improvements from the formula

-- Taxpayers must complete the Form 8283 properly and fill in the owner’s basis
+- Taxpayers must complete Form 8283 properly and fill in the owner’s basis

-Nitty gritty details below for tax, real property, and/or conservation easements wonks:
+Nitty-gritty details below for tax, real property, and/or conservation easement wonks: